-In 2020 all staff have completed further Safeguarding, Prevent and Radicalisation training, all members of staff and the board have completed safeguarding in education training (annual refresher).
-The Safeguarding Focus Team have also all attended L3 Advanced Safeguarding Training for Designated Leads in 2018 and in March 2021 completed further advanced safeguarding awareness trianing.
-During 2019 all staff completed The Home Office Prevent training module.
-The Safeguarding Officers also attend regular spotlight sessions arranged by the Liverpool Safeguarding Childrens Board.
+In 2022 all staff have completed further Safeguarding, Prevent and Radicalisation training, all members of staff and the board have completed safeguarding training for training providers course online.
+The Safeguarding Focus Team have also all attended L3 Advanced Safeguarding Training for Designated Leads in 2018 and in March 2021 completed further advanced safeguarding awareness training.
+During 2019 all staff completed The Home Office Prevent training module and this is currently being reviewed with further training being considered in 2022.
+The Safeguarding Officers also attend regular spotlight sessions arranged by the Liverpool Safeguarding Children's Partnership and receive regular updates from external agencies such as NSPCC, LSCP.
 Sysco will also ensure that Learners on all programmes complete training to raise their knowledge.